 Durham, NH 03824

 Those who have experienced sexual misconduct or sexual exploitation have the option to seek treatment for injuries, preventative treatment for sexually transmitted diseases, and other health services.
 A medical exam is also an important way for a health provider to properly collect and preserve evidence, which could later be used in a civil or criminal case.
 In cases where necessary, rape kits are also available at local emergency rooms.
 Anyone seeking a medical forensic exam in NH will not be billed for it, with or without insurance.
-More information can be found here.

 Medical treatment in the area of the Durham campus includes the following: